cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 6.4.5 =
+Fixed a bug: price filters on non numeric values did not work properly.
+Issue has been fixed.

+= 6.4.3 =
+Added a feature to configure the plugin product batch size

+= 6.4.2 =
+Added the product category to the Facebook AddToCart event Custom attributes of parent products where showing for variants whereas it should show the variant values.
+This issue has been fixed

 = 6.4.1 =
 Facebook pixel was not triggered on parent (variable) products, this has been added now